Explore Gray’s Bush Scenic Reserve: Tranquil Loops Through Native Forests

 Unique Vegetation

-Beneath this impressive cover, a diverse array of understory plants thrives, showcasing seasonal flora variations that add to the area's unique charm.
+As you explore Gray’s Bush Scenic Reserve, the dominant kahikatea canopy will captivate you with its towering presence.
+Beneath this impressive cover, a diverse array of understory plants thrives, showcasing seasonal flora variations that add to the area’s charm.

 Dominant Kahikatea Canopy